 Best Value Soundproof Doors

-Now that we know that solid core doors are best for soundproofing, let’s explore what is the most value for money option available in the market.
+Let’s explore what solid core doors provide the most value for your money in the market.

-Both STC and OITC are terms used to define how effective a material is for blocking sound.
-The only difference is that OITC caters for lower frequencies while STC does not take into account frequencies below 125 Hz.
+The main difference between the two measurements is that OITC caters for lower frequencies, while STC does not take into account frequencies below 125 hertz (Hz).

-Which Type Of Door Assembly Is The Best?
+Which Type of Door Assembly is the Best?

 What is a communicating door assembly?